← All posts

 You only need one stage covered.
 Pick the specialist.
 Jobscan or Rezi for resumes.
 Final Round AI or Interviewing.io for interviews.
 Jobright or AIApply for application volume.
 Specialists tend to be deeper than the all-in-ones on their one thing, at the cost of stacking subscriptions if your needs grow.

 You want to start free.
 Teal's free tier is the most generous.
-Add Jobscan's free 5 scans a month and Google Interview Warmup for first-rep practice.
+Add Jobscan's free 5 scans a month and Google's Gemini Live for first-rep spoken practice.
 You can get meaningful coverage without paying for a few weeks.

 You're a software engineer targeting FAANG.
 Pair Interviewing.io for high-signal human sessions with one all-in-one for the application-side work (resume, cover letters, follow-up emails).
 The human sessions are where the real signal lives.
 AI tools fill the gaps between them.